-In 2023, CSBA looks forward to further expanding its Strategic Choices Tool to include spending options for and exercises with U.S. allies, such as Japan, Finland, and Sweden.
+In 2023, CSBA conducted a number of notable exercises, including one that formed the culminating event of the Ronald Reagan Institute-Alexander Hamilton Society Peace Through Strength Boot Camp.
+In 2024, CSBA looks forward to further expanding its Strategic Choices Tool to include spending options for and exercises with U.S. allies, such as Japan, Finland, and Sweden.